 Real-World Examples

 In a laboratory setting, you might use MgO to neutralize an acidic solution.
-To determine how much MgO to add, you would first calculate the number of moles of acid present and then use the stoichiometry of the neutralization reaction to determine the number of moles of MgO needed.
+Worth adding: to determine how much MgO to add, you would first calculate the number of moles of acid present and then use the stoichiometry of the neutralization reaction to determine the number of moles of MgO needed.
 Finally, you would convert the moles of MgO to grams using the molar mass of MgO.

 In the manufacturing of refractory materials, MgO is a key ingredient.
-The quality and performance of the refractory material depend on the accurate composition of the mixture, including the amount of MgO.
-By carefully controlling the mass of MgO added to the mixture, manufacturers can ensure that the final product meets the required specifications.
+And the quality and performance of the refractory material depend on the accurate composition of the mixture, including the amount of MgO.
+By carefully controlling the mass of MgO added to the mixture, manufacturers can make sure the final product meets the required specifications.

 FAQ